basho/riak_shell/README.md

 Configuration
 -------------

-Configuration is in the file
+Configuration is in the file:
 ```
 ~/riakshell/etc/riakshell.config
 ```

 The following things can be configured:
 ```
 logging                = on | off
 date_log               = on | off
-logfile  = "../some/dir/mylogfile.log"
+logfile                = "../some/dir/mylogfile.log" defaults to "../log/riakshell.log"
+cookie                 = any erlang atom - the underlying Erlang cookie riakshell uses to connect
+show_connection_status = true | false show the green tick or red cross in the command line
+nodes                  = [ nodenames] a list of nodes to try and connect to on startup or 'reconnect;'
 ```

-Configuration will be exended to:
-* shell mode on startup
-* riak_nodes to connect to
-* erlang cookie to set

 Command Line Flags
 ------------------